 In Grapher Pro for Android, you can plot the following equation to view the ‘construction’ of with a number of iterations :

 z(t) = (1+ipi/n)^ceil(nt)

 where runs from to .
-A slider will appear for , whose range you can then set to, for example, to step .
+A slider will appear for , the range of which you can then set to, for example, to step .
 See the screenshot below for a preview.